What is Google MUM? How It Can Impact SEO?

 c.
 Multitask Architecture

-Unlike models trained for a single job, MUM can translate text, analyze data, generate images, offer search results, hold conversations, and do much more within a single system.
+Unlike models trained for a single task, MUM can translate text, analyze data, generate images, provide search results, engage in conversations, and perform many more functions within a single system.

 d.
 More Huge Images